SCHOOL NURSES: Best Practices for Proactive Behavioral Health ServicesPresented by Wendy Niskanen, MEd, RN

 - The most-up-to-date recommendations on pharmacological supports for behavioral health in the school setting

-This seminar provides a wonderful opportunity for participants to meet and share ideas with other school nurses interested in enhancing their practice.
+This seminar provides a wonderful opportunity for participants to share ideas with other school nurses interested in enhancing their practice.

 Consultation Available

-Wendy Niskanen will be available at the seminar for consultation regarding your questions and the unique needs of your own nursing program.
+Wendy Niskanen will be available for consultation regarding your questions and the unique needs of your own nursing program.

 On-Site Training Guarantee